dhruvdev30/dhruvdev30/README.md

 - 👋 Hi, I’m Dev Shah
 - 👀 I’m interested in Data Science , Data Analytics and AI.
-- 🌱 I’m currently learning Data Analysis and Conputer Science
+- 🌱 I’m currently learning Data Analysis and Computer Science
 - 💞️ I’m looking to collaborate on projects related to Data Science and Data Analysis
 - 📫 How to reach me :
 Email - devshahonly@gmail.com